ladih/Candlestick-windows/README.md

 Models ending with `_reg` corresond to regressors that predict continuous returns, while those without `_reg` are classifiers predicting probabilities of the binary target (positive vs. negative return).

+### Statistical significance

+The model with the highest mean return has been chosen among 40 possible (model, threshold) pairs (5 shown in the example).
+A fair p-value test should mimic this same process, i.e., select the maximum mean return from 40 randomly chosen samples with sizes corresponding to the `n_trades` of the (model, threshold) pairs.
+The p-value we got from such a test for this particular run is 0.87, indicating that the top mean return of 0.0243 could very well have been due to chance.

 ## Data